TechCrunch › Josh Constine

 Gizmodo › Adam Clark Estes

 Security researchers recently discovered a serious flaw in Yik Yak, the “anonymous” messaging app popular with teens.
-In surprisingly simple fashion, the flaw offered hackers a way to discover the identities of Yik ...
+In surprisingly simple fashion, the flaw offered hackers a way to discover the identities ...
 MORE

 IFEX › Electronic Frontier Foundation